simon-p-r/yajwt/README.md

 ### jwt.verify(options, callback)

-(Asynchronous) If a callback is supplied, function acts asynchronously.
-Callback has err, valid signature
+(Asynchronous) Callback has err, decoded JWT signature

+### jwt.verifySync(options)

-(Synchronous) If a callback is not supplied, function acts synchronously.
-Returns true or false depending on whether token can be verified as valid
+(Synchronous) Returns true or false depending on whether token can be verified as valid